-CNTI collected responses from 433 journalists across 63 countries between October 14 and November 24, 2024.13 Because there is no global census of journalists it is not possible to create a representative sample.
+CNTI collected responses from 433 journalists across 63 countries between October 14 and December 1, 2024.
+Because there is no global census of journalists it is not possible to create a representative sample.
 So, CNTI's results should be interpreted based on the group of journalists who took part in the survey.

-13 Full demographic tables are available in the topline.
+&lt;sup>13 Full demographic tables are available in the topline.